 Linda Chow Kordze is the founder of Dekpor School Development Organisation and it is her vision that has lead the growth and development of DSDO.
 Linda coordinates the efforts between the countries, is the liaison with Ghanaian government officials (such as the Director of Education, Ministry of Education, Ministry of Social Welfare), hosts the volunteer teachers, and facilitates the sponsorship programme.

 Born and raised in downtown Toronto, Linda graduated from Riverdale Collegiate and the University of Toronto.
-She has recently retired after more than 25 years of teaching elementary school.
-The past nine years were spent teaching music in the Toronto District School Board, and it was during this time that Linda developed an interest in Ghanaian music.
+She retired after more than 25 years of teaching elementary school.
+The last nine years were spent teaching music in the Toronto District School Board, and it was during this time that Linda developed an interest in Ghanaian music.

 She is the author of Kpanlogo Songs of Ghana.
 Linda's two daughters are very supportive of this project and have both been to Dekpor.
 Linda is currently living in Ghana.

-Andrew Sanderson is a Chartered Accountant; a retired partner of Morley, Sanderson, Millard & Foster PC.
-His involvement with DSDO started in 2010 when Linda and Carol came to inquire about auditing services.
-His interest was immediate.
-Andrew was responsible for DSDO being registered as a charity, keeps the financial records, and together with Carol, is responsible for the operations in Canada.
+Andrew Sanderson is a Chartered Accountant and a retired partner of Morley, Sanderson, Millard & Foster PC.
+His involvement with DSDO started late 2010 when Linda and Carol came to inquire about auditing services.
+His interest was immediate!
+Andrew worked with Carol to have DSDO registered as a charity, serves as one of the Canadian Directors, and kept the financial records from 2011 - 2017.

-He is currently active in management consulting positions for several small businesses.
-In 1974, Andrew graduated from York University, obtained his Chartered Accountant designation in 1980, and became a partner of MSM+F in 1982.
-He served four years on the Practice Inspection Committee of the Institute of Chartered Accounts of Ontario.
+Andrew is currently active in management consulting positions for several small businesses.
+He graduated from York University in 1974, obtained his Chartered Accountant designation in 1980, and became a partner of MSM+F in 1982.
+Andrew served four years on the Practice Inspection Committee of the Institute of Chartered Accountants of Ontario.
 He has extensive experience in financial planning and management of owner managed businesses.